 Monitoring rules

-Information on the available public and private unemployment insurance funds (UIF) is available at work.swiss or from your RAV.
-Once you have chosen one, this is binding for you for the whole qualifying period that is allocated for drawing benefits.
+You’ll find information on the available unemployment insurance funds at work.swiss (see Signing on and registration and Addresses/ contact) or from your RAV.
+Once you’ve chosen one, this is binding for the whole reference period for benefit entitlement.

-To clarify your claim, the unemployment insurance fund will require:
+To check your claim, the unemployment insurance fund will require:

-- Employer’s certificates from the last two years
+- Employer’s certificates from the last 2 years

 - Other information required by the unemployment insurance fund

-- The form «PD U1» if you have come to Switzerland from an EU/EFTA country
+- The form ‘PD U1’ if you’ve come to Switzerland from an EU/EFTA

 In principle you have to accept any work without delay.
-Work that is deemed to be unreasonable, and therefore excepted from this obligation to accept it, is one that...
+A job that is deemed unreasonable, and that you therefore don’t have to accept, is one that...

 - does not satisfy your usual working conditions;

-- does not take due consideration of your skills and your previous line of work (this does not apply to persons under the age of 30);
+- does not take due consideration of your skills and your previous line of work (this doesn’t apply to people under 30);

 - does not suit your personal circumstances (age, health, family);

-- hinders the reintegration in your own profession, assuming there is a chance of that happening within a reasonable amount of time;
+- hinders the reintegration in your own occupation, assuming there is a chance of that happening within a reasonable amount of time;

-- provides you with an income which is less than 70% of the insured salary, unless you receive compensation payments as part of a temporary earnings.
+- provides you with an income that is less than 70% of the insured salary, unless you receive compensation payments to top up your temporary earnings (see Question 9).

 You receive 5 days’ daily allowance per week (Monday to Friday).
 Because the number of working days varies from month to month1, the unemployment benefit (UB) that is paid out also varies accordingly.
-The level of the UB basically depends on the salary subject to OASI (statutory old-age pension), which you received on average in the past 6 months – or if more advantageous, 12 months – before you became unemployed (= insured salary2).
+The level of the UB basically depends on the salary subject to OASI contributions that you received on average in the last 6 months – or if more advantageous, 12 months – before you became unemployed (= insured salary)2.

 - Your insured salary does not exceed CHF 3,797;